 However, hormone tests might not be helpful at times because according to The North American Menopause Society (NAMS), hormone levels still change and fluctuate during perimenopause.
 And if you’re concerned about this, then visiting your doctor might help.

 How Can Early Menopause Be Managed And Treated?

-Early menopause doesn’t necessarily require any treatment, but these common treatment options can help manage the symptoms or conditions related to it:
+Premature menopause doesn’t necessarily require any treatment, but these common treatment options can help manage the symptoms or conditions related to it:

 - Hormone replacement therapy (HRT): This hormone therapy can alleviate any common menopausal symptoms.
 You can also take vaginal hormone products, preferably those in low doses, to help with the vaginal symptoms of menopause.

 - Menopausal hormone therapy (MHT): Estrogen and progestin supplements can also help prevent menopausal symptoms and bone loss.